sanidhyabhowate/100-days-of-code/README.md

  Day 17 - 10 August 2026

 * Restarted Python practice after a one-month break.
 * Practiced if/elif/else, for loops, range(), modulo, and basic problem solving.
 * Built small from-scratch exercises for age eligibility, multiplication tables, and even/odd + positive/negative/zero checking.
 * Focused on rebuilding coding recall and confidence without copying code.

+Day 18 - 11 August 2026

+*Learned how to create and call functions using def.
+*Practiced functions with parameters and multiple parameters.
+*Learned about local variables inside functions.
+*Learned how return sends a value back from a function.
+*Practiced the difference between print() and return.
+*Used if-else inside functions.
+*Built function exercises for squares, calculations, totals, discounts, and division-by-zero handling.